lelebrr/Cyd_Lele/IMPLEMENTATION_STATUS.md

 ## 🚀 **READY FOR DEPLOYMENT**

-**The Lele Origin pentest system is now 100% complete and ready for TCC research and deployment!**
+**The Lele Origin pentest system is now 100% complete and ready for professional research and deployment!**

 - ✅ **All attacks implemented and functional**
 - ✅ **Complete documentation for research**